Best waterproof running jackets for men and women

 The latter has three points of adjustment, allowing you to get a close fit, but you can’t mould the hood’s peak to your liking.

-Another feature we loved was the press stud across the chest behind the zip.
+Another feature I loved was the press stud across the chest behind the zip.
 This allows you to clip the jacket together while leaving it unzipped, helping provide ventilation while still keeping the worst of the rain off.

 Speaking of which, the jacket uses a Pertex Shield fabric and fully-sealed seams to provide its weather proofing, which worked well in downpours.
 The jacket is also lightweight (173g, UK size large) and stashable, but all this does come at a cost.